History of Animals Assisting Veterans

 How do Pets Help U.S Veterans

-According to a study conducted by Purdue Univerisity, service dogs, in particular, are said to help veterans lower their symptoms related to PTSD, quality of life, and social participation.
+According to a study conducted by Purdue University, service dogs, in particular, are said to help veterans lower their symptoms related to PTSD, quality of life, and social participation.
 Out of the 141 individuals that have chosen to participate in the trial, half of the sample of participants were on the waitlist to receive a service dog and the other half already had a service dog.
 Many of the participants, as well as the data study itself, concluded that the use of service dogs can ultimately create “clinically meaningful improvements in PTSD.”
 Another study, conducted by the American Psychiatric Association back in 2016, made an argument that adopting a pet can overall create better benefits for veterans with PTSD rather than applying for a service dog.
 The pilot trial showed that over three months, the dog group showed significantly more improvement in PTSD symptoms than the control group, leading to improved happiness, a decrease in stress, and enhanced relationships with others.

 Qualify for an ESA Letter Today